mediumworx/analytics/README.md

 - Clearly state the prerequisites at beginning of the tutorial.
 We will try to provide additional information on those prerequisites
 - Provide both written tutorial and video tutorial on each topic to ensure all steps are easy to follow and clearly illustrated

 Tutorials that are available are as follows.
-Please refer to Projects tab to status on these tutorials.
+Please refer to Projects tab for status on these tutorials.

 Forecasting:
 - 	Part 1 - Create Forecast using Excel 2016/2019